PaquitoSoft/ps-ractive-router/README.md

 If you use [requirejs](http://requirejs.org/), define the path to *Ractive* with capital 'R' (*Ractive*).

 There's a [DEMO REPO](https://github.com/PaquitoSoft/podcaster) where you can find a simple application implemented with this module to demonstrate how to use this library. <br/>
+The *master* branch uses this library globally.
+The *ractive-require* branch uses [requirejs](http://requirejs.org/) for dependency management.
 The application implemented in that repo can be visited live [HERE](http://podcaster.surge.sh).

 **IMPORTANT**: This module is intented to be used by users who already know [Ractive](http://www.ractivejs.org/).